fitranurmayadi/yolov10_testing_mcu_detection/README.md

 # MCU Board Detection with YOLOv10

-This repository contains the code and dataset for detecting multiple MCU boards, including Tang Nano 9K, using YOLOv10.
+This repository contains the code and dataset for detecting multiple MCU boards using YOLOv10.
 This project is a simple experimentation to understand the detection capabilities of YOLOv10.

 ## Table of Contents